wascc/wascc-dev-site/content/docs/lattice/using.md

 $ ./target/debug/wascc-host --manifest examples/lattice/host1.yaml
 ```

-Now you can execute the "echo server" example the same way you did without lattice mode.
+Now you can execute the "echo server" example the same as you would without lattice mode.
 The HTTP servers configured will respond to your requests on posts `8081` and `8082`.
 When you make an HTTP request via `curl localhost:808x/foo/bar`, you'll see the request handled by either host2 or host3, and you'll see the actor be invoked in host1.
 Because lattice communication among copies of the same entity (e.g. the `wascc:http_server` provider) is random, you may see one host process remain idle while the other starts 2 servers, or you could see the servers split evenly among the hosts.

 ## Conclusion

-_That's it_.
-You should be able to simply "flip the switch" to enable lattice, and all of your workloads and capability providers can now be deployed in an elastically scalable distributed environment, no matter what infrastructure you're using underneath.
+_That's it_!
+You should be able to simply "flip the switch" to enable lattice, and all of your workloads and capability providers can now be deployed in an elastically scalable distributed environment, no matter what infrastructure you're using underneath!